-About Kerri: Kerri, who grew up in Michigan, is the kindergarten teacher.
+About Kerri: Kerri, who grew up in Michigan, is the K-1 teacher.
 She has been part of the Seed staff since 1984.
 Kerri has many years of experience working with preschoolers through 2nd graders at the Seed.
 She also teaches art at the Seed summer art camp.
 Kerri enjoys children’s art and literature.
 Her focus is on providing a safe, happy classroom environment in which young children can explore their world and influence their own learning with rich oral expression, creative opportunities, purposeful experiences and strong social connections to their peers and teachers.

 Education: Kerri graduated from ASU with a degree in art education and has an Arizona elementary certification with an early childhood endorsement.

 Free time: Kerri is married to Roger.
 They have two sons, Andrew and Aaron.
 Andrew works in the field of graphic design.
 Aaron studied kinesiology and now works as a physical therapy technician.
 Both boys started their educations as Seed preschoolers and graduated from ASU.
 Kerri loves to draw and create crafts, as well as camp, canoe, hike and travel with her boys and their dogs.